michaelthorne/michaelthorne.github.io/_posts/2017-09-20-2017-sanlam-cape-town-marathon-review.md

 open and sprayed everywhere.
 Half-consumed sachets got dropped to the ground, soaking the road at the water stations.

+Regardless of the source of the water in the sachets it did not look to see such wastage.

 Even though there were bins at the water stations, some runners chose to ignore them.
 The organisers did a great job cleaning up afterwards, but this is still disappointing to see.

-There needs to be a greater awareness of their [“pledge to run green”](http://www.capetownmarathon.com/take-the-pledge-to-run-green/).
+There needs to be a greater awareness of their [“pledge to run green”](http://www.capetownmarathon.com/take-the-pledge-to-run-green/)
-From the online entry, to registration and along the route.
+(from the online entry, to registration and along the route).
 It is difficult to see how the environment is better off after an event like this.

 ### My race